enathu/fontlab-tamil-encoding/README.md

 ####Contribute

 Please keep an eye on this repository and if you would like to contribute with encoding layout suggestions for Tamil encoding for Fontlab, please do send me a pull request this way.
 Thank you.
+The current encoding based on Karla Tamil development name.
+Special thanks to Jonny Pinhorn.

 ####Reference